newtonj-vmware/ansible-nsx-deployment/README.md

 A Copy of the answerfile.yml is also located in the example directory

 Use the -e @mylab01-answerfile.yml for deployments - You must have the @ in-front of the filename
-Example: ansible-playbook -e @answerfile-lab1.yml -e nsx_liscense="XXXXX-XXXXX-XXXXX-XXXXX-XXXXX" deploy-nsx-32.yml  (Add different license)
+Example: ansible-playbook -e @answerfile-lab1.yml -e nsx_license="XXXXX-XXXXX-XXXXX-XXXXX-XXXXX" deploy-nsx-32.yml  (Add different license)